the-whole-fruit/manifesto/README.md

 ## About

 **Why?** This project is the result of many years of added frustration.
-Time and time again we've seen _great_ ideas, projects & developers who, due to poor communication, either put a ceiling on their success or turn a wonderful experience into a frustrating one.
+Time and time again we've seen _great_ ideas, projects and developers who, due to poor communication, either put a ceiling on their success or turn a wonderful experience into a frustrating one.
 We've grown so frustrated with this, that we felt compelled to do something about it.
 We felt the urge to actually promote _the importance of good writing_ in web development.

 **Who are we?** A [software developer](https://tabacitu.ro) and [a copywriter](https://ro.linkedin.com/in/andreiiordache).
 This is an unlikely alliance, we know.
 But it's probably the best mix for starting a project like this.